RossBrunton/RThing/doc/files.md

 Documentation

 ### ifaces ###
-Interfaces; each subfolder except `management` should be a language for this system to integrate with.
+Interfaces; each package except `management` should be a language for this system to integrate with.
 The `management` folder contains commands that the `manage.py` script uses.

+### media ##
+Uploads from lecturers that are visible from the web server.
+This folder should be served under `/media/` and must be writeable for the web user.

+### namespaces ###
+Directories for files uploaded into lessons for the code prompt.
+Each folder is a single namespace that will be the working directory for an R prompt that runs a task.

 ### sandboxes ###
 Sandboxes for each language.